galczo5/mythical-angular/content/posts/zoneless.md

 You should ask me here "So there are other options that I can set globally for my app?".
 Yup, as you see the type `CompilerOptions & BootstrapOptions` describes what you can set.
-In code bellow I prepared a short description of what could be set there.
+In code below I prepared a short description of what could be set there.

 ```typescript
 {